JamesMartinGithub/Efficient-Unique-Digit-Number-Counter/README.md

 + Array b
   - Iterative solution: 107.31039s
   - Efficient Solution: 000.00745s

+While the sum of all range lengths increased by 269437%:

-The iterative solution's time increased by 292378%
+- The iterative solution's time increased by 292378%

-The efficient solution's time increased by   4866%
+- The efficient solution's time increased by   4866%

+### Validation:

+The program was tested using manual testing including boundry testing, in addition to automated testing using thousands of random inputs.

+Results from `UniqueDigitNumberCounter.py` were compared against results from `IterativeSolution.py`.